Leafwing-Studios/fop-rules/docs/character-options/classes/shaman.md

 ## Surge

 When you use a manifestation, you may choose to spend additional essence to **surge** it.
-Every odd point of Surge increases the direct potency of the effect; every even point increases their power in a more subtle way.
+Every even point of Surge increases the direct potency of the effect, and every odd point increases their power in a more subtle way.

 Every point of essence that you spend in this way increases your **energy** by one.
 Your **capacity** is equal to twice your proficiency bonus; you cannot spend essence to Surge a manifestation if it would cause your energy to exceed your capacity.